fullstackers/bus.io/README.md

 # Demos

 Demos are under the `/demo` directory.
-There is currently a basic chat program I also have some ideas.
-There.
+There is currently a basic chat program.

 # Ideas